nessan/bit/README.md

 │0 0 0 0 0 0│
 ```

 **NOTE:** `bit` makes it possible to quickly extract the characteristic polynomial for a bit-matrix with millions of elements.
-This problem chokes a naive implementation that does not consider the unique nature of arithmetic in GF(2).
+This problem chokes a naive implementation that needs to consider the unique nature of arithmetic in GF(2).

 ## Why Use `bit`?